In This Article

 Many of us have heard the word “rattan” without fully understanding what it means.
 (Let’s be real—many of us have used the word “rattan” without fully understanding what it means.)
 We have some sense that rattan tends to be beige or light brown.
 And we know the word is often used to describe woven furniture.
 But we also know that some rattan furniture isn’t woven—and that some woven furniture isn’t called “rattan.”
 What gives?

 Thankfully, the truth is pretty simple: Rattan is a material.
 Specifically, it’s a long-stemmed vine that looks a little like bamboo.
 Because rattan is often used in wicker furniture, we tend to confuse the two terms.
 But they’re not actually interchangeable.
 While “rattan” describes a material, “wicker” describes a technique (specifically, a technique of weaving plant-based materials together).
-Some wicker furniture is made of rattan, and some isn’t.
-And some rattan furniture is made using the wicker technique, while some isn’t.
+Some wicker furniture is made of rattan, and some aren’t.
+And some rattan furniture is made using the wicker technique, while some aren’t.
 That’s really all there is to it.

 What Is Rattan?

 We’ve already established that rattan is a material.
 But what, exactly, is it?
-The word “rattan” describes a family of lianas, or long-stemmed vines.
+The word “rattan” describes a family of lianas or long-stemmed vines.
 (Just like there are many different kinds of shrubs and trees, there are many different kinds of lianas—and rattan is one of them.)

 Different rattans grow in different places, but most of them have a few things in common.
 For one thing, most rattans have long, slender stems.
 They also typically grow like vines (though a few grow more like shrubby palms).
 Finally, most rattans boast solid stems.
-This sets them apart from bamboo, which looks similar, but grows hollow.
+This sets them apart from bamboo, which looks similar but grows hollow.

 You can find rattan in a few different places, but most of the world’s supply comes from Indonesia, Sri Lanka, Malaysia, Bangladesh, and the Philippines.
 If you spot rattan in the wild, it’ll likely look like a long, thin vine.
 But most of the time, you’ll see rattan in more contemporary settings—like when it’s been transformed into a piece of trendy, bohemian furniture.